 Life can be wonderful.
 Life can be extremely difficult.
-At the moment many of us are feeling the pressure from the situation created by the Corona virus, but even in better times many of us feel isolated, lost or unable to cope.
+And many of us sometimes feel isolated, lost or unable to cope.

 Anxiety, anger, and fear are natural human responses to situations, but can become debilitating and unhelpful ways of being.
 Unmanageable feelings may lead us to lean on alcohol or drugs, to suffer from eating disorders, or to self-harm in other ways.
 Our sense of 'self' and purpose can become confused and our relationships with others might lose connection.